markwest1972/johnny_five_intro/exercises/06_adding_mqtt_to_the_mix.md

 The next step is to communicate with our Johnny-Five instance using a web based MQTT client.
 Luckily we don't have to create one ourselves and there is one available at http://www.hivemq.com/demos/websocket-client.
 To use this we need to do the following:

 1. First we need to connect to public MQTT server.
-Use "test.mosca.io" as the host name and "80" for the port (this client is using Websockets to connect to the MQTT server, which is why the port is different from the one Johnny-Five is using).
+Use "test.mosca.io" as the host name and "80" for the port (the web based MQTT client is using Websockets to connect to the MQTT server, which is why the port is different from the one Johnny-Five is using).
 2. Click the "Connect" button.
 3. Set up a subscription to the topic Johnny-Five will publish to (the "publishTopic" you specified in the Johnny-Five code).
 4. Finally publish one of the following commands to the topic Johnny-Five is listening to (the "subscribeTopic" you specified in the Johnny-Five code):